JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ---

-## 11. Ask the Duck: Rubber Duck Debugging
+## 11. Use Rubber Duck Debugging

+Explaining your problem out loud can help you spot the solution.
+Talk through the code with a "rubber duck", or a friendly coworker.

 Explain the problem aloud as if you're teaching it to a rubber duck or as if your are asking a question to a senior developer.
 You'll often figure out the issue mid-explanation.